manuelarte/gowasp/README.md

 #### 💉🛢 SQL Injection

-Try to explote this query concatenation by concatenating an `always true` sql statement (something like `-OR '1'='1'-`).
+Try to exploit this query concatenation by concatenating an `always true` SQL statement (something like `-OR '1'='1'-`).
 The goal is to avoid the execution of the password clause (maybe by injecting a comment (`--`) to comment out the rest of the query)

 > [!IMPORTANT]